Guillemdb/FractalAI/README.md

  With a proper implementation, it is possible to greatly improve performance by increasing the maximum number of samples per action allowed, the maximum size of the swarm, and the time horizon.
 When comparing against MCTS, it is important to take into account that MCTS used 3 Million samples per action.

+- **% vs SoTa**: Relative performance of FAI vs the State of The Art, according to the formula (FAI Score / SoTa) * 100.

 ![Benchmarks](assets/benchmarks.png)